Passive Radiator Calculator

 Refine Your Design

-The results from this calculator are approximations.
+The results from this calculator are estimates and not very accurate.
 Use them as a starting point.
-Once you have estimates for PR size, mass, and tuning frequency, you can refine your design, possibly running simulations with speaker design software or consulting detailed engineering references.
+Once you have estimates for passive radiator size, mass, and tuning frequency, you can refine your design.
+You can do so by running simulations with speaker design software or consulting detailed engineering references if possible.

 Adjust Your Parameters